Skip to main content

 • Nuts and seeds: Pumpkin seeds, cashews and sesame seeds.

-How can you combine iron-containing foods?
+How can you combine iron-rich foods?

-An optimal meal combination can improve your iron absorption.
+Combining foods in the right way can improve your iron absorption.
 Here are some examples:

 • Beef steak with spinach and tomato salad: Iron from beef combined with vitamin C from tomatoes.